Ozone disinfection is safer than chlorine or bromine, because it degrades into pure oxygen without producing harmful byproducts.

 The use of ozone in water is not controversial.
 In fact, ozone therapy is beneficial for the skin.
-However, ozone in the air can be either beneficial, or problematic.
-The United States Environmental Protection Agency recognizes airborne ozone as a toxic pollutant, because it is such a strong oxidant that in high enough concentrations it attacks the cilia in the throat and membranes in the lungs.
+However, ozone in the air can be problematic.
+The United States Environmental Protection Agency (USEPA) recognizes airborne ozone as a toxic pollutant, because it is such a strong oxidant that in high enough concentrations it attacks the cilia in the throat and membranes in the lungs.

 Although ozone in the upper reaches of the atmosphere is protects all life on Earth from the most harmful ultraviolet parts of the sunlight spectrum, ozone in our lungs is a dangerous pollutant.
 The big difference is that the upper atmosphere ozone, known as the ozone layer, occurs naturally and is essential, whereas ozone in city smog is artificial.

 Recently, high doses of ozone have been used as an anti-ageing therapy -- but not by bathing in it, or by breathing it.
 Ozone therapy, when administered by a qualified doctor, is administered directly to the blood (which is not how the Forge works).
 Nonetheless, you'll never hear a story about how someone has improved their health or cured their sickness by using chlorine.